Pork Recipes

 While pork leg might not be the first choice that comes to mind for a celebratory meal, it deserves a place in the spotlight.
 With lean, flavourful meat, a generous cover of fat, and a rind that transforms into irresistible crackling, it’s a cut that shines when handled with care.

-This roasted pork leg recipe was crafted with the festive season in mind, but its warming flavours and hearty accompaniments make it just as suitable throughout the winter months.
+This roasted pork leg recipe was created with the festive season in mind, but its warming flavours and hearty accompaniments make it just as suitable throughout the winter months.
 If you’re looking to impress your guests with something a little different, this pork leg roast with quince, braised red cabbage, and creamed sprouts is a celebration-worthy centrepiece.

-Serves 10-12
+Serves: 10-12

 Ingredients